 Currently, Hyundai offers a choice of four plug-in electric models.
 The selection ranges from the Santa Fe and Tuscon plug-in hybrids to the longer-range Kona Electric and Ioniq 5.

 But that’s only the beginning of Hyundai’s shift to EVs and plug-in hybrids.
 The company is investing more than $87 billion to produce 23 EV and six plug-in hybrid models globally by 2025.
 By that time, Hyundai plans to sell more than a half million EVs a year.
 Some of its electric models will be badged as Kia and Genesis vehicles.

 Hyundai’s vision for an electric transportation future includes hydrogen fuel cells, autonomous vehicles, shared electric scooters, and even flying electric taxis.

-The Hyundai Kona Electric, a small crossover, provides 258 miles of driving range on a single charge.
+The Hyundai Kona Electric, a small crossover, provides 260 miles of driving range on a single charge.
 That puts the Kona Electric alongside the Chevy Bolt as one of the most affordable and longest range EVs.
-A Long Range Tesla Model 3 beats them both, but comes with a steeper price tag.